Coulomb: Definition

+It is approximately 6,241,509,074,460,762,607.776 e and is thus not an integer multiple of the elementary charge.

+The coulomb was previously defined in terms of the ampere based on the force between two wires, as 1 A × 1 s.

-The 2019 redefinition of the ampere and other SI base units fixed the numerical value of the elementary charge when expressed in coulombs, and therefore fixed the value of the coulomb when expressed as a multiple of the fundamental charge (the numerical values of those quantities are the multiplicative inverses of each other).
+The 2019 redefinition of the ampere and other SI base units fixed the numerical value of the elementary charge when expressed in coulombs and therefore fixed the value of the coulomb when expressed as a multiple of the fundamental charge.

-The ampere was previously defined in terms of two wires of infinite extent.